-Currently, you go through a bunch of manual steps with a lot of clicking around to configure your backend.
-This makes it pretty tricky to re-create this stack for a new project.
+Currently, you go through a bunch of manual steps with a lot of clicking around to configure the backend.
+This makes it pretty tricky to recreate this stack for a new project.
 Or to configure a new environment for the same project.
 Serverless Framework is really good for converting this entire stack into code.
-This means that it can automatically re-create the entire project from scratch without ever touching the AWS Console.
+This means that it can automatically recreate the entire project from scratch without ever touching the AWS Console.

 serverless deploycommand.
-This can be a bit tricky when you have a team working on your project.
-To start with, we’ll add our frontend and backend projects to GitHub.
-We’ll then go over how to automate your deployments using Seed (for the backend) and Netlify (for the frontend).
+When you have a team working on your project, you want to make sure the deployments to production are centralized.
+This ensures that you have control over what gets deployed to production.
+We’ll go over how to automate your deployments using Seed (for the backend) and Netlify (for the frontend).

-The goal of Part II is to ensure that you have a setup that you can easily replicate and use for your future projects.
+The goal of next few sections is to make sure that you have a setup that you can easily replicate and use for your future projects.
 This is almost exactly what we and a few of our readers have been using.

 Let’s get started by first converting our backend infrastructure into code.